This post is also available in: Deutsch (German)

 To scale further, they must find the right balance between competitive fees for all pairs and continually improve their infrastructure.
 They shouldn’t sacrifice other important pillars of a stable trading platform such as security and adequate support because of the lucratively lower fees.

-Bybit, Deribit, Bitmex, and PrimeXBT have this balance to some extent, and each of the four is better than the other in different areas.
+Bybit, Deribit, Bitmex, PrimeXBT and Margex have this balance to some extent, and each of the four is better than the other in different areas.
 It’s difficult to determine which is the best of the four because they have different tools.
 One offers 100x on all its crypto pairs + traditional markets, others have internal books with high liquidity, etc….

 Traders with larger capital usually chose the platforms with the lowest fees, combined with a history of successful growth and no security breaches.